Continuous dependence on the coefficients and global existence for stochastic reaction diffusion equations: Application to semilinear stochastic equations

-When $E$ also has type $2$, then the conditions (G1) and (G2) are implied by the `classical' notions of Lipschitz continuity and convergence assumptions, respectively, with respect to the norm of $\g(H,E_{-\kappa_G})$; see \cite[Lemma 5.2]{vNVW08} (cf.\ the statement of Proposition \ref{p.banachlip}).
+\item[(G2)] For all $r>0$ and almost all $(t,\omega ) \in [0,T]\times \Omega$ we have for all $x \in E_\theta$ and all Borel probability measures $\mu$ on $[0,T]$. \end{itemize} Examples where these assumptions are satisfied have been presented in \cite{KvN10,vNVW08}.
+When $E$ also has type $2$, then the conditions (G1) and (G2) are implied by the `classical' notions of Lipschitz continuity and convergence assumptions, respectively, with respect to the norm of $\g(H,E_{-\kappa_G})$; see \cite[Lemma 5.2]{vNVW08} (cf. the statement of Proposition \ref{p.banachlip}).

 For UMD spaces $E$, under the above assumptions the existence of a unique maximal solution $(X_n(t))_{t \in [0,\sigma_n)}$ of \eqref{eq.scp} with coefficients $A_n$, $F_n$, $G_n$ was proved in \cite[Theorem 8.1]{vNVW08} for initial data $\xi_n\in L^p(\Omega,\F_0,\P;E_\theta)$ with $2<p<\infty$.
 Moreover, it was shown that $\sigma_n$ is an explosion time for $X_n$.
 In this context we shall write